Top 10 free things to do in Singapore

 9. Gardens By The Bay (Marina Bay)

 Singapore is a green city with lots of well-kept gardens and parks.
-One of its prides is called Gardens by the bay.
+Its pride is called Gardens by the Bay.

 Gardens by the bay, Singapore